Zionism in the Age of the Dictators: Negative reviews

-C. C. Aronsfeld, of the Institute of Jewish Affairs in a review published in the journal International Affairs, criticized the book concluding that "Brenner has produced a party political tract that unhinges the balance of history by ignoring too many difficulties, especially psychological.
+C.C.
+Aronsfeld, of the Institute of Jewish Affairs in a review published in the journal International Affairs, criticized the book concluding that "Brenner has produced a party political tract that unhinges the balance of history by ignoring too many difficulties, especially psychological.
 For once Stalinists will be pleased with the work of a Trotskyist."

 In his review for The New Republic of Edwin Black's The Transfer Agreement, Eric Breindel accused Brenner of defaming Zionism, of misinterpreting the single Stern gang proposal, and also added that the Institute for Historical Review, which asserted that the Holocaust was a hoax, was promoting Brenner's work.
 Brenner duly replied but The New Republic refused to publish his letter.
 Alexander Cockburn, writing in defense of Brenner, stated that Breindel's insinuation that Brenner and the Institute for Historical Review were in sympathy flew in the face of the fact that Brenner acknowledged the slaughter of the Shoah and had publicly encouraged people to bust up meetings by that institute.

 Bryan Cheyette reviewed it for the journal Patterns of Prejudice.
 He writes that the book was a "crude ...pseudo-scholarly" piece of left-wing revisionism, and classified it as an example of a trend towards "pathological anti-Zionism" that arose in the wake of the UN declaration (1975) equating racism and Zionism, which moreover Brenner indicts for failing to mobilize the working classes against antisemitism.
 Because Brenner does not discuss the Israeli-Palestinian conflict he is "fictionalizing Zionism".
 After listing and disagreeing with Brenner's estimations of several historical figures, Cheyette concludes by deploring in the strongest terms the fact that the book was distributed by a respectable British publisher.

+In a review for Fathom magazine, Paul Bogdanor, author of Kasztner's Crime, describes the book as "an antisemitic hoax".
+On Lehi's offer to Nazi Germany, Bogdanor argues that Stern believed at the time that Hitler only wanted to deport Jews to Madagascar, not to murder them.
+During the Holocaust some groups and individuals, like the Working Group in Slovakia and Joel Brand, tried to bribe Nazi officials to stop or slow down the Holocaust.
+Bogdanor argues that the Nazis never intended to actually stop their genocide, and that had Brand 'succeeded', "precious time would have been squandered in doomed negotiations with the Nazis while the deportations continued, and nothing would have remained of Hungary’s Jewish population by the end of July 1944."
+In short, he concludes that Brenner falsified history and produced "hideous libel".